-The truck is equipped with a 24-volt electrical system.
+The truck is equipped with a 48-volt electrical system.
 A line contactor controls power to the system once the key switch is on.
 All travel and lift function is controlled by a transistorized main controller.
 The main controller contains both control logic and an array of power transistors for the motors.
 The control logic processes signals from sensors, interlocks, and operator controls and generates the appropriate release and speed signals to the power transistors to operate the motors.
-Two fuses are present, one for the power circuit and one for the remainder of the system.
 A connection port is provided at the controller to connect a laptop computer or programming handset to set vehicle parameters or perform diagnostic operations.
+Power is supplied by a removable lithium-ion battery.
+The battery may be recharged in an external charger included with the truck